 The full name of an RPM also contains the HPSS version as well as the machine architecture and operating system version built for.
-The RPMs for AIX are built with AIX 6.1 and are designed to work with AIX 7 also.
-If installing on RHEL Linux, install the RPMs containing the appropriate operating system version ("el6" for RHEL6 and "el7" for RHEL7) and the appropriate machine architecture (ppc64 for PPC Linux, ppc64-le for PPC Little Endian Linux or x86_64 for x86_64 Linux).
+If installing on RHEL, install the RPMs containing the appropriate operating system version ("el8" for RHEL8 and "el9" for RHEL9) and the appropriate machine architecture (ppc64 for PPC Linux, ppc64le for PPC Little Endian Linux or x86_64 for x86_64 Linux).